lanofdoom/website/games.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Not neccessarily comprehensive, but here are the things to have installed.</p>
+<p>Not necessarily comprehensive, but here are the things to have installed.</p>

 <h2>Required</h2>